UniversalDependencies/docs/_ota/dep/aux-q.md

 Although it does not function as an auxiliary when attached to non-predicate words or phrases, we use `aux:q` for all uses of the question particle.

-Note: This page was based on [aux:q for Turkish](https://universaldependencies.org/tr/dep/aux-q.html).
+Note: This page was adapted from [aux:q for Turkish](https://universaldependencies.org/tr/dep/aux-q.html).

 ~~~ sdparse
 Gidecek misiniz ? \n Are you going to go ?